niallthomson/terraform-cloud-service-broker/README.md

 # Terraform Cloud Service Broker

+WARNING: This code is prototype-quality and the documentation is in the very early stages

 This project provides a Open Service Broker API implementation for interacting with Terraform Cloud.
 This allows self-service, on-demand provisioning of infrastructure using standard Terraform templates, using any provider supported by Terraform Cloud.